a4vgx7b2M/gaggiuino-esp32-loader/README.md

 This project allows the Gaggiuino software to be flased to hardware that is purchased from retailers other from the official suppliers

-I have released this as a web flashing utility for ease of use
+I have released this as a web flashing utility for ease of use.
+If you are coming from an older version of this project you should update using this utility as this will fix bluetooth

 Simply click the link below and follow the instructions